duftler/click-to-deploy/k8s/spinnaker/scripts/install/provision-spinnaker.md

 Now let's provision Spinnaker within {{project-id}}.

-Click the paste button on the command below to copy that command to your shell, then press **Enter** to run it from the Shell.
+Click the copy/paste button on the command below to copy that command to your shell, then press **Enter** to run it from the Shell.

 ### Configure the environment.